Modern day slavery

 Food Supplier Screening and Management

-Our Food Supplier Management Procedure outlines the Fyffes ethical sourcing process, including supplier screening prior to the start of a business relationship.
-In addition, it stipulates the ongoing ethical compliance monitoring for managing our suppliers, comprising regular reviews and audits.
+Our Food Supplier Management Procedure outlines our supplier screening process, prior to the start of a business relationship.
+In addition, it stipulates ongoing ethical compliance monitoring for managing our suppliers, comprising regular reviews and audits.

 Action Taken to Address Modern Slavery